jaewoong1/T-SNE-visualization/README.md

 ## Example

-Set the path to the folder containing the images to be visualized ( ex : './images' )
+1. Set the path to the folder containing the images to be visualized ( ex : './images' )
+2. run main.py